 The Fair Housing Act of 1985 requires growing municipalities in New Jersey to provide for affordable housing.
 Most municipalities use an inclusionary housing policy to achieve this goal.
 Inclusionary housing policies require private market rate developers to include a percentage (usually 20%) of all units in new residential developments as affordable housing for low- and moderate-income households.
-Seventy percent of all new housing constructed for low- and moderate-income households.
+Seventy percent of all new housing constructed for low- and moderate-income households in New Jersey is created by using these policies.
 The Fair Housing Act has added 53,500 affordable housing units, with 23,100 of these either already built or under construction, 14,600 units with zoning in place, 6,300 regional contribution agreement units, and 9,500 units that have been rehabilitated.